ethanhe42/pytorch-lightning-GPT/README.md

 It is aimed at providing a minimal Lightning layer on top of minGPT, while leveraging the full breadth of Lightning.

-There are currently two options:
+There are currently a few options:

 - GPT: the GPT model from minGPT vanilla
 - DeepSpeedGPT: the GPT model from minGPT made DeepSpeed-ready